TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-custom-formats-anime.md

 Most of my information and knowledge came from:

-- rg9400 (Building the regex, anime groups and general knowledge share.)
+- rg9400 (Building the Custom Formats, Guidance on anime groups and general knowledge share.)

 - V01 from SeaDex (Guidance on anime groups and general knowledge share.)